mmoneer71/enersense-challenge/README.md

 `source .venv/bin/activate`

-Also the project uses python-dotenv, so it loads environment variables into a Python session by using a .env file.
+Also the project uses `python-dotenv`, so it loads environment variables into a Python session by using a .env file.
 A sample can be found in .env.example, please create a new .env file and copy the values into it.

 Understandably, some of these values are secrets and should be managed seperately.
 They are only placed directly in .env.example for the purpose of running this assignment.

+This project uses MongoDb Cloud to set the database remotely and the free public MQTT broker HiveMQ.

 ## Run locally